 Limited-income pass holders receive a 50% discount on camping and moorage fees and a 50% discount on the cost of the off-season senior citizen pass.
 They pay full reservation and change / cancel fees.

-The off-season senior citizen pass can be purchased for $75.
-This pass entitles the pass holder to free camping and moorage between Oct.
+Senior Citizens can purchase the Off-season senior citizen pass for $75.
+This pass entitles pass holders to free camping and moorage between Oct.
 1 and March 31, as well as Sundays through Thursdays in April.
-Pass holders pay full reservation and change / cancel fees and a fee for utility sites.
+Pass holders pay full reservation and change / cancel fees and a $10 per night fee for utility sites.